raghavadesai/SDCND-Term1-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

-### Reflection
+## Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I blurred image using gaussian blur function with kernel size of 7.
+Then used Canny edge detection method to detect edges.
+I tweaked lo and high thresholds several times.
+Then defined
+ROI to get masked edges.
+Used masked edge images to detect lines using Hough transform.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified draw_lines() fucntion to group lines detected in to left lane ( postive slope) and right lane( negative slope). used soem threshodlgin to elimintate horizontal lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+After grouping all the points taht define each line in the output of Hough transform, used fitlien method to define a line that best fits points in each group.
+The slope and intercept of each best fit line is calculated.
+Chose starting and ending Y-coordinate value taht rmaisn same for both lanes.
+Used the x = (y - b)/m to calculate the start and end x coordinates for each lane.

-### 2. Identify potential shortcomings with your current pipeline
+## 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Parameters used to define ROI, canny edge detection adn hough transform are suitable for given camera mounting position.
+If camera position changes the pipline may not be able to adapt accoprdinly to fix the issue Also, for video frames, soem fmraes were missing lane lines as my algorithm failed to find lines that match the criteria.
+This

-### 3. Suggest possible improvements to your pipeline
+## 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Improve draw_lines algorithm to not miss lane lines entirely.
+Use better polynomial fitting models to group hough tanrasform line points into lanes to cover curves Learn the camera position and adapt the ROI and other parameters accordingly